pschoffer/carshare/index.md

 Fully electric great car.
 Meaning it is great fun to drive and you can save a lot on energy costs.
 The back seats are fully foldable to create a nice platform to move furniture.
 The car does NOT have a hitch for a trailer though.

-It has relativelly small baterry of 28kwh, but it is one of the most efficient electric cars.
-So it can still do close to 200km if the conditions are good (no rain, no heating, not over 110 kmh).
+It has quite big baterry of 64kwh also it is quite efficient electric car.
+So it do around 450km depending on conditions.

-There are some more [stats](https://evcompare.io/cars/hyundai/hyundai-ioniq-electric-28-kwh/) you can check if you are interested.
+There are some more [stats](https://evcompare.io/cars/hyundai/hyundai-kona-electric-64-kwh/?units=metric) you can check if you are interested.

 ### Charging - Types